+Management of Ross Valley School District is responsible for establishing and maintaining effective internal control over financial reporting.
 In planning and performing our audit, we considered the Ross Valley School District's internal control over Measure A Building Fund financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial control